 The manual method for the Mailchimp export contacts is a good solution if you need to load Mailchimp contacts to some other app.
 However, you should be aware of certain limitations or drawbacks associated with this method:

 - You won’t get a single CSV file with all the data but several files with contact records grouped by status.

 - Campaign engagement metrics are not included along with other valuable data such as email client, sign-up source, etc.

 - You’ll have to repeat the exporting workflow every time you need to refresh your contact data.

 So, it seems it’s not the ideal option if you need to export data on a regular basis, for example, for reporting or analytics.
 Besides, you can’t change the file format to export Mailchimp contacts to Excel.
-This is why we’d like to introduce a way to automate this workflow on a schedule with a few clicks.
+This is why we recommend you automate this workflow on a schedule with Coupler.io.

 Export contacts in Mailchimp: subscribed, unsubscribed, and cleaned

 You might be looking for the best way to export Mailchimp contacts grouped by their email marketing status: subscribed, unsubscribed, and cleaned.

 You won’t have any trouble if you use Coupler.io for Mailchimp data export.
 All you need to do is filter contacts by their status like this:

 The native manual functionality also provides this sort of grouping by default.